Patrick Drake and Robin Scorpio: 2007–08

 On March 26, 2007, Patrick and Robin argue over her decision to not move back into their apartment with him.
 She then goes over to Wyndemere to see Nikolas and asks if she can stay with him.
 Nikolas is not home at the time, and as she searches through his desk to find a paper to leave a note, she is stopped by Mr. Craig (Sebastian Roche), the head gunman from the Metro Court hostage crisis, and finds out he is blackmailing Nikolas for a new identity.
 When Nikolas returns home, he finds Robin tending to Craig's wound and finds out that Craig had decided Robin might be useful in his blackmail plot.
 Craig instructs Robin to go about her normal life and not to draw attention to herself.
-Also, she cannot not tell anybody—especially Patrick—and he makes numerous threats against Patrick to keep her in line.
+Also, she cannot tell anybody, especially Patrick and he makes numerous threats against Patrick to keep her in-line.
 Robin goes about his instructions and gets into a fight with Patrick.
 On March 29, 2007, Patrick goes over to Wyndemere and demands that Nikolas tell him what is going on.
 Nikolas hesitates and Robin walks in.
 She can see Craig out of the corner of her eye, holding a gun.
 She fears for Patrick's safety, so she lies to him and tells him they are over.
 Later, Craig decides that a good cover story for Robin living at Wyndemere will be to have Robin and Nikolas play out a very public love affair.
-They agreed, fearing for their loved ones' lives.
+They agree, fearing for their loved ones' lives.
 At the end of the day, Alexis (Nancy Lee Grahn) walks into Wyndemere, stopping dead in her tracks when she sees Robin and Nikolas in a very delicate position on the couch.
 The two brush it off as though it is nothing, but Alexis is clearly suspicious.
-Robin and Patrick are reunited following an almost deadly confrontation with Mr Craig.
+Robin and Patrick are reunited following an almost deadly confrontation with Mr. Craig.
 Once Nik is in the clear for good, Robin and Patrick go home together.